Russia drafts anti-war protesters into military amid nationwide demonstrations: monitoring group - KESQ

 The announced “partial mobilization” would see 300,000 reservists called up, according to Defense Minister Sergei Shoigu.
 Putin said those with military experience would be subject to conscription, and stressed that the decree — which was already signed — was necessary to “protect our homeland, its sovereignty and its territorial integrity.”

-The decree itself does not apply solely to reservists.
-It allows the “call up [of] citizens of the Russian Federation for military service by mobilization into the Armed Forces of the Russian Federation.”

-Putin raised the specter of nuclear weapons during his address, saying he would use “all the means at our disposal,” if he deemed the “territorial integrity” of Russia to be jeopardized.
+During his Wednesday address, Putin also raised the specter of nuclear weapons, saying he would use “all the means at our disposal,” if he deemed the “territorial integrity” of Russia to be jeopardized.
 He also endorsed referenda on joining Russia that Russian-appointed leaders in four occupied regions of Ukraine announced they would hold this week.

 Concern among Russian citizens was palpable on Wednesday, with travel agency websites showing a dramatic increase in the demand for flights to places where Russians do not need a visa.
 Flight sale websites indicate direct flights to such countries sold out through Friday at least.